 Important: Completed forms must be submitted in-person to Career Services.
 Students are not eligible to begin working until all paperwork has been processed and the student has received an authorization email from the Student Employment Office with an eligible start date listed on it.

 Students are limited to one on-campus job at Cal Lutheran.
 In limited instances, concurrent employment may be approved by the Student Employment office.
-Upon approval, students may hold a second on-campus position adhering to the 15hrs worked per week restriction.
+Upon approval, students may hold a second on-campus position adhering to the 15hrs worked per week restriction within both positions combined.
+During the academic term, students are not eliigble to work over 15hrs per week even if the student is employed in two positions.
 Request for concurrent employment must be submitted via the Student Employment Authorization form.

 Student wage rates at CLU are set to the California minimum wage of $11.00 per hour, with some exceptions.
 Earnings are paid to the student in the form of a bi-weekly paycheck.
-Paychecks are available via Direct Deposit.
+Paychecks are available via Direct Deposit only.

 Student employees who work at least 30 days within a year, are eligible to take paid sick leave.